Lucasc-99/ScreenBot/README.rst

 Do you have bad posture and dry eyes from spending hours a day at your computer?

-This python script will help you track your screen time, remind you to take breaks, and even tell you to fix your posture
+This python script will help you track your screen time, (rudely) remind you to take breaks, and even tell you to fix your posture

 NOTE: currently being developed and tested for MAC